Coronavirus COVID-19 Updates: uc.edu/publichealth

 The exact order of the rotations is established by the program director and each fellow individually.

 Research is not mandatory, but is highly encouraged for this fellowship.
-Fellows may also participate in the department’s ongoing clinical and basic science research and are expected to participate in the division’s performance improvement projects.
+Fellows may also participate in the department’s ongoing clinical and basic science research and are expected to participate in the division’s quality improvement projects.

 This unit houses 34 beds and cares for a wide array of patients including surgical oncology, abdominal organ transplantation, urology, orthopedics, thoracic and trauma among others.
 UC Medical Center is the only Level I adult trauma center in the region.

 The NSICU is a 20-bed unit which plays a pivotal role in the support of the UC Neuroscience Institute.
 This ICU serves both patients after neurosurgery as well as patients suffering from non-surgical problems such as traumatic brain injuries, seizure and stroke.
-UCMC is home to one of the nation’s leaders in stroke care.
+UCMC one of the nation’s leaders in stroke care.